Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Algorithmic Consequences for Graphs

-In exactly the same way we can claim an analogous statement for $\LinEMSO_1$: \begin{corollary} Let $\cf C$ be a class of graphs of bounded clique-width, and assume that $\cf C$ has a simple hereditary \MSOi interpretation into a class of trees of fixed height.
-Then every $\LinEMSO_1$ problem $\ca P$ can be solved on $\cf C$ by a linear-time FPT algorithm with an elementary runtime dependence on $\ca P$, provided a clique-width expression for the input graph is given.
-Then same holds also if counting \CMSOi is allowed in the description of $\ca P$. \end{corollary}
+In exactly the same way we can claim an analogous statement for $\LinEMSO_1$: \begin{cor} Let $\cf C$ be a class of graphs of bounded clique-width, and assume that $\cf C$ has a hereditary \MSOi interpretation in a class of trees of fixed height.
+Then every $\LinEMSO_1$ problem $\ca P$ can be solved on $\cf C$ by a linear-time fpt algorithm with an elementary runtime dependence on $\ca P$, provided a clique-width expression for the input graph is given.
+Then same holds also if \CMSOi is allowed in the description of $\ca P$.

-\begin{remark} Theorem~\ref{thm:MSOautosmall} guarantees the existence of a ``small'' automaton for every $\CMSO_1$ property on classes of graphs interpretable into trees of bounded height, which we use in Corollary~\ref{cor:linemso1}.
-Unfortunately we cannot directly do the same with \CMSOii in Corollary~\ref{cor:linemso2}.
-The reason for this is that Theorem~\ref{thm:MS1=MS2} only relates $\MSOi$ and $\MSOii$ logics, but not $\CMSOi$ and $\CMSOii$.
-However, we believe that an extension with \CMSOii also holds for Corollary~\ref{cor:linemso2} in the same way. \end{remark}